splunk/splunk-operator/docs/AppFramework.md

     | MonitoringConsole | local                                  | Yes                   |
     | IndexerCluster    | N/A                                    | No                    |

-* `volume` refers to the remote storage volume name configured under the `volumes` stanza (see previous section)
+* `volume` refers to the remote storage volume name configured under the `volumes` stanza (see previous section.)
-* `location` helps configure the specific appSource present under the `path` within the `volume`, containing the apps to be installed
+* `location` helps configure the specific appSource present under the `path` within the `volume`, containing the apps to be installed.

 ### appsRepoPollIntervalSeconds

 The App Framework uses the polling interval `appsRepoPollIntervalSeconds` to check for additional apps, or modified apps on the remote object storage.
 If app framework is enabled, the Splunk Operator creates a namespace scoped configMap named **splunk-\<namespace\>-manual-app-update**, which is used to manually trigger the app updates.

 When `appsRepoPollIntervalSeconds` is set to `0` for a CR, the App Framework will not perform a check until the configMap `status` field is updated manually.
 See [Manual initiation of app management](#manual_initiation_of_app_management).

 ## Manual initiation of app management
-You can prevent the App Framework from automatically polling the remote storage for changes.
-By setting the CR setting `appsRepoPollIntervalSeconds` to `0`, the App Framework polling is disabled, and the configMap is updated with a new `status` field.
-The App Framework always performs an initial poll of the remote storage, even when the CR is initialized with polling disabled.
+You can prevent the App Framework from automatically polling the remote storage for app changes.
+By configuring the `appsRepoPollIntervalSeconds` setting to `0`, the App Framework polling is disabled, and the configMap is updated with a new `status` field.
+The App Framework will perform an initial poll of the remote storage, even when the CR is initialized with polling disabled.

+When you're ready to initiate an app check using the App Framework, manually update the `status` field in the configMap for that CR type to `on`.
 The 'status' field defaults to 'off'.
-When you're ready to initiate an app check using the App Framework, manually update the `status` field in the configMap for that CR type to `on`.

 For example, you deployed one Standalone CR with app framework enabled.

 ```